How to build a Web scraper with Node.js

 };

-Lines of programming language with a different format for the year of creation.
+Programming languages with a different format for the year of creation.

-Lines of programming language with a different format for the year of creation.
+Programming languages with a different format for the year of creation.

 • The second line highlighted indicates that the release year of a programming language isn't confirmed.